 The last two leadership behaviors, Boundary Spanning Leader and Social Leader, fall under what is known as distributed leadership, in that leadership is shared through the interactions or social exchanges of the leader, followers, and the situation.
 Thus, rather than being a directive or linear form that travels from the leader to the followers, it is a horizontal network composed of the entire team in which the leader uses feedback from all when faced with decisions.

-A social exchange can be defined as the exchange of activity, tangible or intangible, and more or less rewarding or costly, between at least two persons (Cook, Rice, 2001).
+A social exchange is the exchange of activity, tangible or intangible, and more or less rewarding or costly, between at least two persons (Cook, Rice, 2001).

 Besides the basic social skills that every person in the organization must understand, there are four primary social judgment skills that a good leader must learn (Northouse, 2007; Zaccaro, Mumford, Connelly, Marks, Gilbert, 2000):